Skip to Content

 2. Safety

-Central and South America are vast regions.
-Crime rates vary from one country to the next.
+Crime rates vary from country to country.
 Some countries are perfectly safe to travel.
 Others are not so safe.
-Crime can also vary by city and neighborhood.
-You may be perfectly safe in the tourist zone.
-If you wander a few blocks outside, you may find yourself in a dangerous area.
-Most countries are generally safe to visit but there may be some cities or regions that should be avoided.
+Crime rates can also vary by city and neighborhood.
+You may be perfectly safe in the tourist zone. downtown.
+If you wander a few blocks, you might find yourself in a dangerous area.
+Most countries in the region are safe to visit but there are some areas that should be avoided.

 Some of the more dangerous countries in Central America include Honduras and Belize.
 Some of the more dangerous countries in South America include Venezuela, Ecuador, Colombia, and Brazil.
+These countries are considered more dangerous because they suffer from high levels of drug-related gang activity.

 One form of violent crime that you do need to be aware of is robbery or mugging.
-This is a relatively common issue in many large cities throughout Central and South America.
-I have read numerous reports of travelers getting robbed in Colombia and Brazil, in particular.
+This is a common issue in many large cities throughout Central and South America.
+I have read numerous reports of travelers getting and robbed in Colombia and Brazil, in particular.
+Scopolamine is used to drug and rob tourists.
+This is the most common in Colombia but it happens in other countries as well.
+For more info, check out my guide: How to Avoid getting Robbed While Traveling.

 The truth is that Central and South America aren’t the safest travel destinations.
 Crime rates are higher here than in other popular destinations such as Europe and Southeast Asia.
 While traveling in Latin America, it’s important to take some basic safety precautions.
+Avoid isolated areas.
+Don’t walk around with valuables, flashy clothing, or jewelry.
+Always stay aware of your surroundings and stay alert.

 Most countries in these regions are politically stable.
 Civil unrest isn’t common but it can occur.
 It may be best to avoid traveling during elections.